 She now prefers the simple power of just-picked produce, mornings on a yoga mat, and the prospect of unlimited dark chocolate.
 As the parent of a VeggieKid , she experiences the importance of encouraging the next generation to be more responsible than the last, and to question everything they’re taught.
 As a sister of a cancer survivor, she longs to advocate for greater awareness of self-health, and again to question everything taught.

-Amanda Trevelino has been a featured blogger and worked as contributing editor forThe Atlantan, Modern Luxury Publishing; feature writer for Veranda; contributor toSouthern Living, Atlanta Magazine Home, Atlanta Business Chronicle, Atlanta Homes and Lifestyles.
+Amanda is a Yoga Alliance RYT 200 yoga teacher, has been a featured BlogHer and worked as contributing editor for The Atlantan, Modern Luxury Publishing; feature writer for Veranda; contributor to Southern Living, Atlanta Magazine Home, Atlanta Business Chronicle, Atlanta Homes and Lifestyles.
 She’s been a PR consultant, public relations director for Four Seasons Hotels & Resorts and public relations director for Atlanta Ballet.
 She studied at University of Georgia, and with eCornell.

-Built in 2005 after a previous mid-century modern house failed to survive the impact of Hurricane Ivan, Amanda Trevelino and husband Dean, rebuilt this contemporary modern live/work in one of Atlanta’s oldest and most traditional neighborhoods.
+Built in 2005 after a previous mid-century modern house failed to survive the impact of Hurricane Ivan, Amanda Trevelino and husband Dean, rebuilt this contemporary modern live/work in one of Atlanta’s oldest neighborhoods.
 Today it serves as the offices of Full DISHclosure, several experimental gardens, a colony of bees, a VeggieKid and one carnivorous canine.